bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 ![BugLogo](logo.png)

-All in, it cost me a grand total of 0.0035 SOL, or $0.75, to create BUG and mint myself 1 billion units.
+All in, it cost me a grand total of 0.0035 SOL, or $0.75, to create BUG and mint myself one billion units.
 Sending BUG between two established parties costs less than one-tenth of one penny, further underscoring Solana's potential to let everyday people interact with one another on-chain.

 My goal in writing this tutorial is to help others gain a better understanding of Solana, and in the process deliver a practical guide to creating tokens.

 ## Overview

-This walkthrough covers three main sections:
+This walkthrough does not require you to have prior coding experience, but it does assume some basic understanding of how to use a [Command Line Interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface).
+We'll cover three main sections:

 1. Creating our token via the SPL Token Program
 2. Adding an official name and logo to our token for the rest of the world to see